ProxyImputation/ProxyImputation/README.md

 ### Proxies

 The ranked lists of proxy attributes identified by the LLM and by applying the Sentence Embedding can be found in the folder _ProxyLists_.

+### Evaluation

+The evaluation as described in our paper can be conducted by running the python script "evalScript_v2_10runs_all_modes.py" which can be found in the folder _Scripts_.
+It requires the following arguments:

+  1) path to first table
+  2) path to second table
+  3) to-be-imputed attribute (surrounded by "")
+  4) percentage of missing values
+  5) missing pattern (_random_, _not_random_)

+An example looks as follows:
+python3 evalScript_v2_10runs_all_modes.py SDGMALARIA_j_1_real.csv SDGMALARIA_j_1_rand.csv "Malaria incidence (per 1 000 population at risk)" 10 random

+Please note that in the version of the script provided in the _Scripts_ folder the arguments (4) and (5) are not relevant.
+A single call of the script will compute results for both missing patterns (MCAR, MNAR) and all percentages of missing values (10%, 20%, 30%, 40%, 50%) applied in our paper.

+The script will generate a txt-file which contains the average MAE and RMSE over 10 runs for both missing patterns and all percentages of missing values for both tables provided as arguments.